Mechanical Engineering & Materials Science

 E37 MEMS 5102 Materials Selection in Design

-Analysis of the scientific bases of material behavior in the light of research contributions of the past 20 years.
+Analysis of the scientific bases of material behavior in the light of research contributions of the last 20 years.
 Development of a rational approach to the selection of materials to meet a wide range of design requirements for conventional and advanced applications.
-Although emphasis is placed on mechanical properties, acoustical, optical, thermal and other properties of interest in design are discussed.
+Although emphasis will be placed on mechanical properties, acoustical, optical, thermal and other properties of interest in design will be discussed.

 Credit 3 units.
 EN: BME T, TU